A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Numerical Experiments

 \section{Numerical Experiments}

 We present numerical experiments for both streaming PCA and training deep neural networks.
-The experiments on streaming PCA verify our theory in Section 4, and the experiments on training deep neural networks verify some of our discussions in Section 5.
+The experiments on streaming PCA verify our theory in Section 5, and the experiments on training deep neural networks support our theoretical results for the general problem and also verify some of our discussions in Section 7 later.